-Settled claims have not exceeded any of the District's coverage amounts in the last three fiscal years, and there were no reductions in coverage from the previous fiscal year.
+Settled claims have not exceeded any of the District's coverage amounts in the last three fiscal years.

 Note 8 - Joint Powers Authorities (JPA)

 South Orange County Wastewater Authority (a California Joint Powers Authority) (SOCWA)

 The District is one of ten member agencies that participate in SOCWA.
 SOCWA treats, beneficially reuses, and disposes of wastewater in South Orange County.
 SOCWA operates three wastewater treatment plants (WWTP) and two ocean outfalls in the region.
 SOCWA has ten member agencies, including three cities and seven water districts.
 A Board of Directors consisting of representatives from member agencies governs SOCWA.
 The Board of Directors governs the operations of SOCWA, including selection of management and approval of the annual budget.
 SOCWA has Project Committees that member agencies participate in financially at various levels, depending on their capacity rights.
 Each WWTP is a project, as well as various other physical facilities, such as outfall pipelines.